palphp/hackathon.submit/Readme.md

-# Koding Global Virtual Hackathon's Submission Example
+# Koding Global Virtual Hackathon's Submission

 This is a sample submission repository for the hackathon.
 If you don't know what that is, please [go here](https://koding.com/Hackathon).
 You can fork this repo and use this as a starting point.
 You *do not* have send a pull request for this repo.
 This is just a sample of what your repo can look like when you submit it